binerogroup/documentation/networking/load-balancer/general-concept/listeners.rst

 .. important::

    In some circumstances, the listener can be disabled.
-Verify its status, if you dont have connectivity and enable it again by editing it.
+Verify its status, if you don't have connectivity and enable it again by editing it.

 ..  seealso::

     - :doc:`../recommendations`